Not-a-Fintech-Company/Website/guides/how-to-launch-a-card-product.md

 # Risk

-One of the most complex and core components of running any program is managing risk.
-This needs to be considered continuously on the backend and also at critical points of customer interactions points.
+One of the most complex and key components of running any program is understanding and managing risk.
+This needs to be considered continuously during a live program, and also analyzed at critical points of customer interactions lifecycle.

-Managing overall program risk

-## Customer life-cycle events
+## Customer lifecycle events

 - On-boarding & Marketing channels
 - Application